makenotion/notion-sdk-js/examples/intro-to-notion-api/README.md

 Use this sample code to learn how to make public API requests with varying degrees of difficulty.

-The sample code is split into three sections:
+The sample code is split into two sections:

 1. basic
 2. intermediate

-3. advanced
+(An `advanced` section will soon be added, as well.)

 If you are new to Notion's SDK for JavaScript, start with the code samples in the `/basic` directory to get more familiar to basic concepts.

 The files in each directory will build on each other to increase in complexity.
 For example, in `/intermediate`, first you will see how to create a database, then how to create a database and add a page to it, and finally create a database, add a page, and query/sort the database.

-The `/advanced` section contains standalone examples and do not build on each other.

 ## Table of contents

 In case you are looking for example code of a specific task, the files are divided as follows:

-- `/basic/1-new-block.js`: Create a new block that will be appended to an existing Notion page.
+- `/basic/1-add-block.js`: Create a new block that will be appended to an existing Notion page.
 - `/basic/2-add-linked-block.js`: Add a link to the text of a new block.
-- `/basic/3-styled-block-text.js`: Include styles for a new block's text.
+- `/basic/3-add-styled-block.js`: Include styles for a new block's text.
 - `/intermediate/1-create-a-database.js`: Create a new database with defined properties.
 - `/intermediate/2-add-page-to-database.js`: Add new pages to a newly-created database.
 - `/intermediate/3-query-database.js`: Create a new database with defined properties, add pages to it, and filter the database entries (pages).
 - `/intermediate/4-sort-database.js`: Create a new database with defined properties, add pages to it, and filter/sort the database entries (pages).
-- `/advanced/` // todo: these have not been added yet

 ## Running locally